The Golden Circle is home to one of the most fascinating underwater sites in the world. Jump in and see for yourself!

 The Golden Circle has for long been a favorite route for travelers to take and snorkeling in Silfra is one of the most popular activities in Iceland right now.
 Combine the two and you will have the perfect day tour ahead of you.

-Pick up will start at 9:30 from your Reykjavík accommodation.
+Pick up will start at 9:00 from your Reykjavik pick up point.
 Please note, that the pick up can take up to 30 min.

 We will then head off to Silfra where we leisurely float in the glacier melt water that has been filtered through lava for about 50 years before reaching the fissure.
 The crystal clear water has roughly the same temperature all year around so you can enjoy this great tour in all seasons.
 The low temperature and the remarkably clear water provide a visibility that is hard to find anywhere else in the world.
 The snorkeling tour takes your through the four main sections of Silfra; Silfra Deep Crack, Silfra Hall, Silfra Cathedral and Silfra Lagoon and all the way countless shades of blue and green are sure to take your breath away.